BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 # Understand, Find, Fix

-So we now have the groundworkd layed out.
-We can now start to thikn about how to debug.
+So we now have the groundwork layed out.
+We can now start to think about how to debug.
 A lot of sources and books about debugging all identify a process somewhere between 3-7 steps, which basically all boil down to:

 <figure align="center">